 The reuse and recycling of materials has long been introduced in urban centers.
 Through the policies implemented by the government, city dwellers are encouraged to take the path of environment-friendly practices such as the reuse and recreation of plastic waste.
 Developing countries even assist with solid waste management projects, including the reuse of product components that can be possibly utilized in creating new products.
 And with technological advancements, these products can be the answer to the widespread problem of solid waste, especially plastics.

 Use junk removal services

-Even though urban life provides almost every need for city dwellers, there are home services that some are not yet familiar with, like junk removal service in Jacksonville.
+Even though urban life provides almost every need for city dwellers, there are home services that some are not yet familiar with, like Evergreen Junk Removal.
 Aside from professionally handling any junk from home, they can also take charge of the cleaning as well as the proper disposal of the waste they collect.
 Such a service like this is vital, especially for those who have a busy lifestyle in cities.

 Explore urban gardening

 Biodegradable materials are also part of the waste produced in homes in cities.
 One way to efficiently deal with this kind of trash is to make a compost pit where it can serve as fertilizer for plants, or biomass production.
 But this method needs more space and cannot be done in an urban setting like in the countryside where land is not so scarce.

 One way to make use of this waste is through urban gardening.
 A small area where a few crops can grow is enough to dispose of biodegradable materials.
 Aside from sparing the garbage collector’s time to pick up this trash, it can also provide fresher air and foods that are organically grown.